VulcanJS/vulcan-docs/source/deployment.md

 Below is my pm2-meteor.json given as reference.

-You note that I use the `nvm` command in my `pm2-meteor.json`, because without using the nvm command, pm2 will use Node version on your server that may be not compatible with the one required by Nova GraphQL/Apollo (which is node version 4.7.0 or 4.7.3) and in this case pm2 will generate high use of your CPU around 100% !
+You note that I use the `nvm` command in my `pm2-meteor.json`, because without using the nvm command, pm2 will use Node version on your server that may be not compatible with the one required by Vulcan GraphQL/Apollo (which is node version 4.7.0 or 4.7.3) and in this case pm2 will generate high use of your CPU around 100% !

 ```
 {